 Proteins that are too large to penetrate the collagen fibril can still have important roles in bone mineralization.
-Some large bone proteins, such as osteopontin (42,43) and fetuin (25-27,42), potently inhibit apatite formation or growth in vitro.
+Some large bone proteins, such as osteopontin (42, 43) and fetuin (25-27, 42), potently inhibit apatite formation or growth in vitro.
 We propose that such large protein inhibitors of calcification may paradoxically promote mineralization of the collagen fibril by selectively inhibiting apatite growth everywhere but within the fibril.
-The companion paper in the Journal tests this hypothesis by examining the impact of fetuin-depletion on the serum-induced calcification of the collagen fibril.
-The results of this test show that the presence of fetuin in serum determines the location of serum-induced mineralization: in the presence of fetuin, mineral forms within the collagen fibril; in the absence of fetuin, a comparable amount of mineral forms outside the fibril.

-Other proteins that are too large to penetrate the fibril may nucleate mineral formation, proteins such as bone sialoprotein (44,45) and the recently discovered serum nucleator of collagen calcification (26) as well as large structures such as matrix vesicles (46).
+Other proteins that are too large to penetrate the fibril may nucleate mineral formation as follows: proteins such as bone sialoprotein (44, 45) and the recently discovered serum nucleator of collagen calcification (26) as well as large structures such as matrix vesicles (46).
 We propose that such proteins generate apatite crystal nuclei outside of the collagen fibril, and that some of these small crystals can then diffuse into the interior of the fibril and grow.
-Since BGP diffuses into all of the water within the collagen fibril, it seems likely that apatite crystals up to the size of BGP (about 12 hydroxyapatite unit cells; see Footnote 3) can also diffuse throughout the fibril.
-The companion paper in the Journal demonstrates that the serum nucleator of collagen calcification does indeed generate crystal nuclei outside of the fibril, and provides evidence that some of these crystal nuclei subsequently diffuse into the collagen fibril and grow.
+Because BGP diffuses into all of the water within the collagen fibril, it seems likely that apatite crystals up to the size of BGP (about 12 hydroxyapatite unit cells)6 can also diffuse throughout the fibril.
+Experiments are in progress to test both of these hypotheses for the function of large proteins in mineralization of the collagen fibril.